paolobrasolin/topiclongtable/README.md

 # topiclongtable

-Development of this package was sponsored by Human Predictions, LLC (<http://www.humanpredictions.com>)
+Development of this package was sponsored by Human Predictions, LLC (<http://www.humanpredictions.com>).

+This package was developed by Paolo Brasolin (<paolo.brasolin@gmail.com>).

+This package is licensed under MIT License.

+---

 This LaTeX package implements table cells that: